Configure a banner

 Configure the banner.

-• Only ASCII characters are allowed.
-You can use line returns (press Enter), but you cannot use tabs.
+• Use only ASCII characters.
+You can add line returns (press Enter), but do not use tabs.

 • You can dynamically add the hostname or domain name of the device by including the variables $(hostname) or $(domain) .

-• Although there is no absolute length restriction on banners, Telnet or SSH sessions will close if there is not enough system memory available to process the banner messages.
+• Although banners do not have an absolute length restriction, Telnet or SSH sessions close if the system does not have enough memory to process banner messages.

 You have logged in to a secure device.